needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/index.md

 ### Create C# Modules

-Right-click on the `Project Window` then select `Create > Cloud Code C# Module Reference` to create a Cloud Code Module Reference.
+Right-click on the `Project Window` then select `Create > Services > Cloud Code C# Module Reference` to create a Cloud Code Module Reference.

 The Deployment Window automatically detects these files to be generated then deployed at a later time.